- Many Windows 10 users reported that the ID 7000 error prevented software services from starting.

 Event Viewer logs those errors with event ID 7000.
 And these errors can seriously slow down your Windows OS.

 This is how you can fix the event ID 7000 logon issue that has a log that states: The service did not start due to a logon failure.

-How to fix service control manager error 7000
+How do I fix the service control manager error 7000?

 - Check the Event Viewer Log